 In case the method mentioned above does not fix the VSC light of your Lexus, the wheel sensors could be feeding the computer of the car with the wrong information.
 Over time, due to wear and tear, sensors can become ineffective hence giving incorrect information.

-Also read other post: How to Fix Sagging Headliner Without Removing It
+Also read others post: How to Fix Sagging Headliner Without Removing It? and Is A Truck Considered A Car?
+What Are The Types Of Truck And Car?

 Been Unable to Fix the Lexus VSC Light?